volution/z-tokens/documentation/readme/readme.md

   (or without mandatory separators if `-C` is used);
 * the last column is an example of such a token;
-  **you can safely use it**, with or without spaces or separators as required (although without is suggesed, unless these separators are mandatory);
+  **you can safely use it**, with or without spaces or separators as required (although without is suggested, unless these separators are mandatory);

 Show a selection of supported patterns (mainly those up to 40 characters in length):
 ~~~~